numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-DaemonTemplate is used to customize the Daemon Deployment
+DaemonTemplate is used to customize the Daemon Deployment.
 </p>
 </td>
 </tr>